Apress/programming-persistent-memory/chapter2/README.txt

-These are the listings for Chapter 2.
+These are the listings for Chapter 2 - Persistent Memory Architecture.